JBDCE/grandiaRemasteredRedux/README.md

 # Important Note:
 While being designed to be as close to the Grandia ReDux romhack made by Dunal back in 2011, there are a few differences that did get lost in conversion.
 This Port is working off of the 3.1/3.0 Version of ReDux

-Before trying to install this make sure that you backup your save files first as I take no responsibility in you loosing your progress.
+Before trying to install this make sure that you backup your save files first as I take no responsibility in you losing your progress.
 Your saves on Windows are Located in: ```%APPDATA%/GRANDIA1```